Whistory

 The steel and brass model clearly is later, but how much later?
 Steel and brass were seen during the teens parallel to World War one.
 No top stamps on the caps.

-This picture features a progression of ringed tops left to right, cast, two-piece early, two piece later.
+This picture features a progression of ringed tops left to right, cast, two pieces early, two-piece later.

 Group 5 is circa 1910-1930.
 They have one identifying feature.
 The tines are half size, smaller, still pointing toward the mouthpiece, the first to the left appears to be the oldest, possibly still in the teens with steel and brass construction.